nghianguyentek/docs/english/c.md

 ##### negligibly
 - adj /ne'ɡ lɪ dʒə bli`/
   - (C2) in a [negligible](#negligible) way.
+##### privilege
+- n /prɪ' və lɪ.dʒ/
+  - (C1) an advantage that only one person or group of people has, usually because of their position or because they are rich (đặc quyền)
+  - (C1) an opportunity to do s/t special or enjoyable (vinh dự).
 ##### prospective
 - adj  /prə` spe'k tɪ.v/
   - (C1) [potential](b.md#potential)